ucchiee/targs/README.md

 ## Usage

-`targs` reads newline delimited strings from the standard input and executes each of them in the tmux panes.
+`targs` reads newline delimited strings from the standard input and executes each of them in the automatically created panes.

 e.g.: